cupcake-recipes.com

 Preparation Steps

-• In a large bowl, combine cooked pasta, cherry tomatoes, olives, red onion, and basil.
+• In a large mixing bowl, combine the cooled pasta, cherry tomatoes, mozzarella pearls, salami, black olives, red onion, and bell pepper.

 Notes